 Roc floatplane L3143 is rolled out of a hanger.
 The sheer size of the Roc is evident in this picture.
 Notice the undercarriage recess has been covered over but not painted.
 The enlarged ventral tail fin can be seen.

-A single Roc (L3089) was modified with a special lightweight turret to take a cine camera for air-to-air filming.
-Presumably, there was some reason for this but it is not known if this installation was ever put to use.
+A single Roc (L3089) was supposedly modified with a special lightweight turret to take a cine camera for air-to-air filming.
+The Roc in question was written off in a landing accident in December 1942 at Gosport (details at this <link> ).

 There is some confusion about the range of the Roc.
 Many books and on-line guides quote a figure of 810 miles, but this is simply an impossible figure for the standard Roc.
 The Skua had a range of some 760 miles, this was provided by fuel tanks with a combined capacity of 163 imperial gallons, this was made up of a 39-gallon tank in front of the cockpit and two side-by-side tanks of 62 gallons each between the pilot and gunner position.
 The Roc carried only 117 gallons of fuel, this was provided by the same 39-gallon tank as the Skua in front of the cockpit but only a single, albeit slightly larger, tank of 78 gallons behind the pilot.
 The extra space between the pilot and gunner was largely taken up by the radio equipment which had to be placed here to keep the balance of the aircraft within acceptable levels (on the Skua the radio equipment was carried just aft of the gunner's position).
 There was just enough room to allow the gunner to use the escape hatch in the floor of the fuselage.
 So it is impossible to see how the standard Roc could have had a longer range than the Skua while carrying considerably less fuel and also weighing more (the Roc weighed 6,124 lb when empty compared to the Skua's 5,496 lb) and having the extra drag of the turret. it would seem unlikely that a standard Roc would have a range greater than 550 miles.
 However, a bulged "belly tank" of some 70 gallons capacity was fitted to at least one Roc and it would seem likely that it was the fitting of this that gave rise to the often-quoted figure of 810 miles range.
 However, this belly tank was by no means a standard fitment and it is not mentioned at all in the Roc pilot's notes.
 It seems likely this belly tank was only produced in prototype form following complaints about endurance from the squadrons using the Roc for defensive patrols around the naval base at Scapa Flow (see combat history below).